Wise Debit Card For Travel: Hands-On Review

-I have been using the Wise Travel Card for quite some time now and, in this article, I will give you my honest opinion about it.
+I have been using the Wise Travel Card for quite some time now and, in this article, I will share my honest opinion about it and whether it's good for travel.

 Wise travel debit card with Bangkok in the background

 I have been personally using their Wise multi-currency account for years now, and it is still the primary way I transfer money abroad.
-But, I recently started using the Wise travel card, which added an entirely new dimension to my travels.
+However, I recently started using the Wise card, which added an entirely new dimension to my travels.

 Obviously, this is a “travel” card, so its primary purpose is for spending abroad while traveling.
 That said, you could totally use this for your day-to-day expenses.
-Traditional banks aren’t really designed to cater to frequent travelers or digital nomads, and the Wise Travel Card fills this gap.
+Traditional banks aren’t really designed to cater to frequent travelers, and the Wise card fills this gap.

 For example, my wages are paid from the US, but I live abroad permanently, so I can easily transfer from my US-based bank to Wise and then simply use my Wise card for most of my daily expenses.